webgpu/webgpufundamentals/webgpu/lessons/webgpu-3dlut.md

 });
 ```

-Now we can generate a identity 3d lookup table for any size.
+Now we can generate a identity 3d lookup table for any size. [^size]

+[^size]: Adobe .cube files are generally 33ˣ33ˣ33

 {{{example url="../3dlut-base-cube-maker.html" }}}